wp-plugins/heyyou/readme.txt

 = What type of Pages are dynamic custom post types useful for? =

+Having a list of posts directly within a wordpress page is great for any page that requires a long list of formatted data.
+Any WYSIWYG editor fails at this as it's hard to move around, hide, and keep formating the same throughout 10+ chunks of information.
 The entire origin of this project bases from wanting the following within a Wordpress page:

  * A FAQ listing, simple, directly below a pages content
  * Staff BIO listing
+ * list of services, each with a heading and floating image
  * Simple news posts (paginated titles + date + description)
+ * Menu, food list

 = How do I add Posts to a page? =